VanF90/VanF90/README.md

 - 👀 I’m interested in back-end dev
 - 🌱 I’m currently learning Python Django!
 Had experience with JS, PHP!
 - 💞️ I’m looking for trainee/junior position
-- 📫 How to reach me : buderdegi@mail.ru telegram: @carnage_v
+- 📫 How to reach me : buderdegi@icloud.com telegram: @carnage_v

 <!---
 VanF90/VanF90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.